csibivili/diet-planner-wundergraph/README.md

 So far only one request parameter is mapped and the result object is neither complete.
 Only `id` and `title` are returned.

-As a last step a graphql operation must be added.
+As a last step a graphql query must be created in the **Operations** folder.
 Don't forget to pass the parameter!

 ```graphql